 Thimphu has not been able to develop infrastructure to keep up with the population increase for this type of community program.
 The ultimate goal of our program in Bhutan will be to construct and outfit a community center primarily focusing on the youth of this community.
 The center will provide a positive, safe, and conducive environment for recreational and social activities, programs and projects, access to information on youth related issues and access to counseling and referrals for both the youth and their families.
 The intention is to help the youth become productive and responsible, respecting and resilient citizens.
 The center will have a library, indoor games, internet, printing, binding and lamination facilities.

-In addition to the community center project, larger groups may also work on similar community focused projects such as; working with the Bhutan Olympic Committee to build Bhutan’s first baseball field for the youth in Thimphu; assisting with the construction of the city’s first community-based library; Restoration of the 13th Century Jamtoe Goenpa in Haa District; or help with the construction of an animal rehabilitation facility in conjunction with the Department of Forest and Park Services.
+In addition to the community center project, volunteers will spend one morning building much needed shelters for an animal rescue mission, work alongside Bhutaese Buddhist nuns to whitewash their temples (then eat lunch with them), plant a few magnolias in a sacred forest, engage in variety of environmental projects with the Royal Society for the Protection of Nature; larger groups may also work on similar community focused projects such as; working with the Bhutan Olympic Committee to build Bhutan’s first baseball field for the youth in Thimphu; assisting with the construction of the city’s first community-based library; Restoration of the 13th Century Jamtoe Goenpa in Haa District; or help with the construction of an animal rehabilitation facility in conjunction with the Department of Forest and Park Services.
 Project specifics will vary on group size, needs of the community at the time of travel, availability of supplies and weather.
 Project specifics will vary on group size, needs of the community at the time of travel, availability of supplies and weather.
 Smaller groups will work on various community driven projects that also support the community, such as; Whitewash temple with resident monks, work on trail maintenance with one of Bhutan's leading environmental stewards/activists; tree planting (Bhutan is the world’s only carbon negative country in the world!); or making Tsa Tsa with monks (clay mold usually made in memory of Bhutan's deceased or to keep away obstacles, diseases and/or accidents).

 Food and Lodging

-Volunteers will stay in a hotel with a distinctly local flavor than many other hotels, with Buddhist artwork found throughout the hotel.
-All first-floor rooms (and eventually, all rooms in the hotel) feature large, colorful auspicious symbols painted directly on the walls over beds.
+Volunteers will stay in three separate 3 star hotels along the way as we move through Thimphu, Paro, and Punakha, hotels with a distinctly local flavor than many other hotels, with Buddhist artwork found throughout the hotel.
+All feature large, colorful auspicious symbols painted directly on the walls over beds.

 All of the hotels’ rooms have free wifi, refrigerators, wood floors, flat screen TVs with international channels, modern bathroom fixtures, laundry service, room service, and complimentary coffee/tea and bottled water daily.
-All rooms also include a complimentary 20-minute massage at Aru Spa.
+Depending on timing, some rooms may include a complimentary 20-minute massage at Aru Spa.

-A restaurant adjoins the lobby, offering Indian, Chinese, Bhutanese, and Continental fare, as well as salads, soups, sandwiches, and pasta dishes.
+A restaurant adjoins the lobby of all the hotels, offering Indian, Chinese, Bhutanese, and Continental fare, as well as salads, soups, sandwiches, and pasta dishes.

 Leisure and Activities